 Denny Rehberg will vote to audit the fed.
 Denny Rehberg will help me eliminate wasteful foreign aid spending, repeal Obamacare, and prevent trillion-dollar deficits… I support Denny Rehberg and encourage you to do the same because a vote for anyone other than Denny Rehberg is a vote to keep Harry Reid and his liberal allies in control of the US Senate.

 If Stewart Rhodes and Chuck Baldwin had the common sense of their idol, Ron Paul, they too would have supported Denny Rehberg for US Senate.

 By contrast, Chuck Baldwin wrote:

 But the problem is a Romney-Ryan administration will do nothing to change the downward spiral of the nation.
 They will continue the fanatical interventionist, preemptive war policies of Obama and Bush.
 They will also continue to build and construct the Orwellian domestic Police State–and as Sonny and Cher sang, “The Beat Goes On.”

 And Stewart Rhodes wrote:

 Anyone who thinks we have time to play politics for another election cycle, or two or three, is delusional.
 And even if that were not so, folding and supporting the “lesser of two evils” is still supporting evil.
 Romney is an oath breaking traitor.
 You vote for him, or support him, you become one too.

-Rhodes and Baldwin are calling Ron Paul an “oath breaker” and a supporter of the Orwellian domestic Police State.
-This, is fanatical.
+Rhodes and Baldwin called Ron Paul an “oath breaker” and a supporter of the Orwellian domestic Police State.
+This is fanatical.